cs-23-sw-6-21/WhiteboardApp/README.md

 The app requires an arm device, it cannot run in the emulator as that is x86.

 !!IMPORTANT: if there is an android resource linking exception, you must COMPLETELY rebuild the project!!
+Building the project normally again is not enough, it must be a complete rebuild.
 We are not sure why this happens, but "build>rebuild project" should fix it.

 ## Instructions